robertpataki/bass-tabs/README.md

 **Running the following grunt task in your command line:**

-	$ grunt post --name "The Doors - Break On Through (To The Other Side)
+	$ grunt create_tabs --name "The Doors - Break On Through (To The Other Side)

 will generate a new static HTML page with a details already added to the page's meta data - The title of the song, the artist, and the page title of course.